egfrazier/blockdiag/README.rst

 Features
 ========
-* Generate block-diagram from dot like text (basic feature).
+* Generate block-diagram from DOT-like text (basic feature).
 * Multilingualization for node-label (utf-8 only).

 You can get some examples and generated images on